-But stock valuation is not that easy in practice, because we can only estimate future free cash flows.
+But stock valuation is not that easy in practice because we can only estimate future free cash flows.
 This valuation approach, therefore, is a blend of art and science.
 Given the inputs, the outputs are factual.
-If we knew exactly how much cash flow is to be generated, and we have a target rate of return, we can know exactly what to pay for a dividend stock or any company with positive free cash flows regardless of whether it pays a dividend or not.
-But the inputs themselves are only estimates, and require a degree of skill and experience to be accurate with.
-Therefore, stock valuation is art and science.
+If we know exactly how much cash flow is to be generated, and we have a target rate of return, we can know exactly what to pay for a dividend stock or any company with positive free cash flows regardless of whether it pays a dividend or not.
+But the inputs themselves are only estimates and require a degree of skill and experience to be accurate.
+Therefore, stock valuation is an art and a science.

 Many valuation metrics are readily calculated, such as the price-to-earnings ratio, or price-to-sales, or price-to-book.
 But these are numbers that only hold value with respect to some other form of stock valuation.